JLouhela/cavez.io/network_model.md

 - Server sends all entities and all necessary components to each player
 - Player entity name matches socket id thus it can identify it's own entity
+- Player receives confirmations from server when input has been processed
+- On input confirmation (and fixed intervals) player will reset client physics state to match server, and playback inputs up to current time.
+This scheme is known as reconciliation.

 Approach shall be designed to allow progress towards next steps, which are